 If the power supply is not present, the problem might be:

 Solution: An inoperative compressor is normally due to low refrigerant or loss of power to the compressor.
-However another solution may involve an AC compressor replacement.
+However, another solution may involve an AC compressor replacement.

 Air flow is created by a "blower motor" and directed through passageways in the dashboard using flaps and doors.
-The blower motor and the passageway flaps and doors can fail causing airflow issues:
+The blower motor and the passageway flaps and doors can fail, causing airflow issues:

 The blower motor is an electronically controlled fan that blows air into the passenger compartment.
-The motor can stop working for several reasons, all which cause the flow of cool air to cease.
-There are a two main reasons this occurs: the motor or the system controlling it have failed.
+The motor can stop working for several reasons, all of which cause the flow of cool air to cease.
+There are two main reasons this occurs: the motor or the system controlling it have failed.

 These control systems are quite simple.
 You have a lever or knob, a cable, and a cable-controlled door or flap.
 When you move the lever or knob, the cable opens and closes the door, changing the direction of the airflow.
 The problem is usually broken cables, but the controls can break, as well.

 These systems use vacuum to operate a vacuum motor (or diaphragm), which in turn operates a door or flap.
 The controls can be mechanical or electronic, but the system will use vacuum hoses to transmit vacuum to the vacuum diaphragms.
 Most of the time, the problem is a vacuum leak.